Project summary

 As patient assessment of health-related quality of life (HRQOL) in cancer clinical trials has increased over the years, so has the need to attach meaningful interpretations to aggregated HRQOL scores, whether differences in HRQOL scores between groups or within-patient changes in HRQOL over time.
 Determining what represents a minimally important difference (MID) in HRQOL scores is useful to clinicians, patients and researchers, and can be used as a benchmark for assessing the success of a healthcare intervention (e.g., a new treatment) or the design of future clinical trials (e.g., determining sample sizes).

-The aim of this project is to establish MIDs for all QLQ-C30 scales according to cancer sites, using individual patient data from archive EORTC trials.
-The project focuses on the anchor-based approach and relies on constructing clinical anchors using available clinical variables.
-A disease-oriented and methodological panel provide independent guidance on anchor selection.
-The project will also examine how the estimated MIDs compare with previously published guidelines, hence further contributing to robust MID guidelines for the EORTC QLQ-C30.
+The aim of this project was to establish MIDs (interpretation thresholds) for interpreting group-level change across all QLQ-C30 scales based on cancer sites, using individual patient data from archived EORTC trials.
+The project focused on an anchor-based approach and relied on constructing clinical anchors using available clinical variables.
+An independent disease-oriented and methodological panel provided guidance on anchor selection.
+Additionally, the project examined how the estimated MIDs compared with previously published guidelines, further contributing to the development of robust MID guidelines for the EORTC QLQ-C30.

 Achievements